 About Kootenai Health

 Kootenai Health provides a comprehensive range of medical services to patients in northern Idaho and throughout the Inland Northwest.
 Kootenai Health’s main campus is located in Coeur d’Alene, Idaho and includes a 254-bed community-owned hospital.
-Kootenai is accredited by DNV, holds the Magnet Designation for nursing excellence, and is a member of the prestigious Mayo Clinic Care Network.
+Kootenai is accredited by DNV, holds the Magnet Designation for nursing excellence.
 It has been recognized among large employers as the No. 1 Best Place to Work in Healthcare by Modern Healthcare magazine, and it is regularly recognized by Cleverly and Associates for providing value to its community.
 Kootenai is regionally known for its programs in cardiac care, oncology, women’s and children’s services and behavioral health.
 Kootenai Clinic is comprised of more than 100 physicians providing primary and specialty care in practice locations across the region.
 More information is available online at www.KH.org.

 About Providence Health Care